Jeremy-Deh/GoRankAnalysis/README.md

 Multiple algorithms exist to update the player's rank, from the simple ones, based on the rank of both oppenent and the outcome of the game, as the ones used by the [French Federation of Go](https://ffg.jeudego.org/echelle/echelle_algo_2012.php), to more complex ones like the [Whole History Rating](https://www.remi-coulom.fr/WHR/) which takes into accouont the time-varying strengths of players.
-However, for all of those algorithms, the initial assesment must always be self-declarative (or initialized as the lowest possible) as there is no way to watch a player's moves and directly determine its rank.
+However, for all of those algorithms, the initial assessment must always be self-declarative (or initialized as the lowest possible) as there is no way to watch a player's moves and directly determine its rank.

 Even more, these methods suffer from multiple major limitations for a reliable estimation of a rank :